European Stocks Slump As Fears Grow Over Virus, US Risks - UrduPoint

 European Stocks Slump As Fears Grow Over Virus, US Risks

-London, Sept 24 (UrduPoint / Pakistan Point News - 24th Sep, 2020 ) :European stock markets fell Thursday as investors become increasingly concerned by rising virus infections, new lockdowns, a slowing economic recovery, stalled US stimulus talks and US election uncertainty.
+London, Sept 24 (UrduPoint / Pakistan Point News - 25th Sep, 2020 ) :European stock markets fell Thursday as investors become increasingly by rising virus infections, new lockdowns, a slowing economic recovery, stalled US stimulus talks and US election uncertainty.

 Global equities have notched up impressive gains in recent months, but the so-called "bull" run has sputtered to a halt in the past few weeks, as expectations fade that a wave of fresh cash from governments and central banks will be sufficient to kick-start the economy.